cspray/archived-blog/_posts/2012-05-13-stop-calling-them-getters-setters.md

 ?>
 {% endhighlight %}

-<p>In fact, a lot of IDEs will go ahead and auto-generate this boilerplate code for you.
-Of
-course, I'm not a big fan of having my IDEs make code API decisions for me but the feature is available and people do take advantage of it.
+In fact, a lot of IDEs will go ahead and auto-generate this boilerplate code for you.
+Of course, I'm not a big fan of having my IDEs make code API decisions for me but the feature is available and people do take advantage of it.
 However, this is really bad code; effectively as bad as if we had just declared the properties public to begin with.
 Any calling code can change the state of our class to anything they want just by using the available setter methods.
-Chances are if your classes look like this you're doing it wrong.</p>
+Chances are if your classes look like this you're doing it wrong.

-<p>More importantly I will stop using the getter/setter terminology exactly because the
-common perception is similar to this code and this code is <b>bad</b>.
-It also isn't good OOP practice; you really shouldn't be <i>setting</i> the internal state of an object from calling code...you should be mutating it.</p>
+More importantly I will stop using the getter/setter terminology exactly because the common perception is similar to this code and this code is **bad**.
+It also isn't good OOP practice; you really shouldn't be *setting* the internal state of an object from calling code...you should be mutating it.

-<h3>how to make "setter" code good?</h3>
+### how to make "setter" code good?

-<p>First, let's discuss encapsulation for a minute.
-After all, its one of the primary
-benefits of OOP and probably the hardest to achieve properly.
+First, let's discuss encapsulation for a minute.
+After all, its one of the primary benefits of OOP and probably the hardest to achieve properly.
 Encapsulation is not simply locking the internal state of an object so that it can't be manipulated.
 That's counter-productive and probably the opposite of what you want.
 You probably want to work with and do something to the data stored by an object.
-Encapsulation is providing a clear, concise, restricted way to work on the data, or state, of a class.</p>
+Encapsulation is providing a clear, concise, restricted way to work on the data, or state, of a class.

-<p>Clearly, the above code is not well encapsulated.
-The methods may be clear, although I
-would argue different, and concise they are most certainly not restricted.
+Clearly, the above code is not well encapsulated.
+The methods may be clear, although I would argue different, and concise they are most certainly not restricted.
 I mean, you could set the age to 'gobbledy-gook' and no one would be the wiser.
-Some might "solve" this problem by <i>only</i> doing some kind of data check on the setters so that a weight can't be set to anything but a numerical data type or a name must be a string.
-However, I don't feel that provides any real encapsulation and working with the class can be made better.</p>
+Some might "solve" this problem by *only* doing some kind of data check on the setters so that a weight can't be set to anything but a numerical data type or a name must be a string.
+However, I don't feel that provides any real encapsulation and working with the class can be made better.

-<p>The real way to encapsulate would be to determine how you expect the data to be used by
+The real way to encapsulate would be to determine how you expect the data to be used by calling code.
-calling code.
 Then implement methods that enable you to easily work with the data in the expected way.
-Let's just dive right into fixing the above <code>Person</code> class.</p>
+Let's just dive right into fixing the above <code>Person</code> class.

 {% highlight php %}
 <?php